eternal-flame-AD/yumechi.jp/content/en/blog/ubo-first-party-ruleset.md

 The line between sites collecting aggregated metrics and active spying by session recording and stitching together the "journey" of a particular user's every click and scroll from impression to conversion is becoming increasingly blurred.
 The latter form of data collection is extremely invasive as they collect granular, non-aggregated, and almost never properly anonymized data, which can be immediately used to "optimize" the persuasiveness (and ultimately the revenue) of the content by knowing exactly at which point the user is most likely to be persuaded.

-While traditionally the frontier of the argument generally hinges on whether users visiting a specific site are "implicitly consenting" to some data points being tracked, the introduction of technologies such as [session replay](https://posthog.com/session-replay) and [CDP session stitching](https://github.com/dbt-labs/segment/blob/main/models/sessionization/docs.md) are increasingly getting into the realm of non-consensual tracking.
+While traditionally the frontier of the argument generally hinges on whether users visiting a specific site are "implicitly consenting" to some data points being tracked, the introduction of technologies such as [session replay](https://posthog.com/session-replay) and [CDP session stitching](https://github.com/dbt-labs/segment/blob/main/models/sessionization/docs.md) are increasingly entering the realm of non-consensual tracking.

 ## What is "implicit consent" vs "behavioral" analytics?